Jaclyn Hill Addresses Lipstick Backlash In A New YouTube Video

-Earlier this week, Jaclyn Hill's namesake makeup brand, Jaclyn Cosmetics, was the center of social media backlash following claims that the brand's first lipstick launch was significantly flawed.
-Customers online voiced quality and safety concerns with the new product, alleging that they received damaged lipsticks with unknown black spots, white hairs, and mold-like splotches.
+Earlier this week, Jaclyn Hill's namesake makeup brand, Jaclyn Cosmetics, was the centre of social media backlash following claims that the brand's first lipstick launch was significantly flawed.
+Customers online voiced quality and safety concerns with the new product, alleging that they received damaged lipsticks with unknown black spots, white hairs, and mould-like splotches.

 Since then, a spokesperson for Jaclyn Cosmetics has released statements on behalf of the brand.
 In the first message, a representative writes that less than half of one percent of orders were impacted by compromised product.
 The brand also released an official statement this morning, stressing that the product is still safe to use.
 "We would like to reassure customers that while it is unacceptable for these quality issues to have occurred, there are no safety concerns related to the lipsticks," wrote the spokesperson.